change-metrics/monocle/CONTRIBUTING.md

 ## Contributing a new driver

-We do not provide specific documentation to cover that topic yet but the source code of the [GitLab driver](monocle/haskell/src/Lentille/GitLab/MergeRequests.hs) might be a good source of knowledge to hack on a new crawler.
+There is no specific documentation to cover that topic yet but the source code of the [GitLab driver](monocle/haskell/src/Lentille/GitLab/MergeRequests.hs) might be a good source of knowledge to hack on a new crawler.